Hearing Tests & Hearing Loss

 We also have the equipment to do tests of middle ear function.
 These tests are helpful in determining the cause of hearing loss by giving us information on how well the eardrum moves with pressure changes and how the ossicular chain (small bones in our middle ear) react to loud sounds.

-At All Ears in Hearing Rochedale South and Springwood, we have equipment so you can actually see inside your own ears !
+At All Ears in Hearing Rochedale South and Springwood, we have the right equipment, so you can actually see inside your own ears!

 What is hearing loss?